 Going green with LEED

-Buildings generate up to 35 per cent of all greenhouse gases, 35 per cent of landfill waste comes from construction and demolition activities, and 80 per cent of all water is consumed in and around buildings.
+Buildings generate up to 35 per cent of all greenhouse gases, 35 per cent of landfill waste comes from construction and demolition activities, and 70 per cent of municipal water is consumed in and around buildings.
 It’s clear that making buildings greener can have a significant impact on larger environmental goals.

 LEED works because it recognizes that sustainability should be at the heart of all buildings – in their design, construction and operation.
-Over the past 11 years, the CaGBC has certified over 1000 LEED buildings in Canada and registered over 4000, the second highest number in the world.
+Since 2004, the CaGBC has certified over 2,600 LEED buildings in Canada and registered over 6,000, the second highest number in the world.